GeveoAu/blog/_posts/2022-11-18-Managing Project Dependencies with Git.md

 <img  src="/img/udith_2_2022_11_18.png" height="175 px" width="586 px" />

-In addition to that, it creates another file named “.gitmodules”, in which the reference for the submodule is stored as follows.
+In addition to that, it creates another file named *.gitmodules*, in which the reference for the submodule is stored as follows.

 <img  src="/img/udith_3_2022_11_18.png" height="175 px" width="586 px" />